prezi/spaghetti/README.md

 Once you have your module compiled into a single JS file, Spaghetti will wrap it into a [RequireJs](http://requirejs.org/)-compatible module, and bundle it into a ZIP file together with the original module definition (the IDL you wrote above).
 It is also possible to include resources (images, CSS etc.) in a module bundle.

 When someone wants to use your module, they only need to provide Spaghetti with module definition (or the bundle ZIP that contains it).
-Spaghetti can then generate proxy classes that will allow caling your module in a type-safe way.
+Spaghetti can then generate proxy classes that will allow calling your module in a type-safe way.
 To continue with the example, you could call your Haxe module from TypeScript:

 ```typescript
 var greeter = com.example.module.MyModule.createGreeter();